lucasdemoreno/zktoro-web/README.md

-# zktoro-web
+# zktoro-ui

-Website for zkToro project - Chainlink Hackathon
+zkToro UI project with Next.js and React